The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 That’s why you must properly segment your contacts based on different factors.
 Here are a few common segmentation that can help you make the most out of your onboarding email sequence:

-- Demographic segmentation: when you segment your users based on their age, income, gender, educational level, marital status, etc., it is called demographic segmentation.
+- Demographic segmentation: When you segment your users based on their age, income, gender, educational level, marital status, etc., it is called demographic segmentation.

 - Geographic segmentation: When you segment your users based on their location, region, city, climate, population, etc., it is called geographic segmentation.